williamGrey2047/Holocron/_sharedContent/Assessments2024S2/Task 2.md

 This section of the report should focus on a certain topic of the project.
 You may be required to analyse code, configurations or how components were developed, or different aspects, depending on the requirements of the section (see the assessment document).

-The use of screenshots, videos, and diagrams are highly encouraged to convey complex information in an easily understood medium.
+The use of screenshots, videos, and diagrams is highly encouraged to convey complex information in an easily understood medium.

 You may find the basic structure below to be beneficial to structuring your response.